-I apply engineering rigor to financial hype.
+I apply engineering rigor to the financial hype.

 "If a machine burned a city's worth of electricity to balance a checkbook, an engineer wouldn't call it 'the future.'
 They would call it broken.
 I treat Bitcoin like a machine, and my analysis proves that its engine is fundamentally flawed."

 Hello.
-I’m Pratik V. Padghane.
+My name is Pratik V. Padghane.

 I am not a financial "guru."
 I am not a crypto trader.
 I am an Electrical Engineer (B.E.) and a Scientific Copy Editor with six years of experience dissecting complex systems.

 When I looked at the Bitcoin ecosystem through the lens of an engineer, I didn't see a revolution.
 I saw a thermodynamic failure.
-I saw a closed-loop system that consumes massive amounts of energy to produce random numbers, while relying on new investors to pay off the old ones.
+I saw a closed-loop system that consumes massive amounts of energy to produce random numbers, all while relying entirely on new investors to pay off the old ones.

 Why I Write